 A flowing river never fails to take me back to my childhood home.
 Sunsets on the East coast – where I live – almost always remind me of the brilliant displays I took for granted growing up in the West.

 Then there is the rain.
 The smell of rain.
-Not the messy ‘flood at the hint of a drizzle’ kind of rain that we have here in Chennai, but the unrelenting, joyful South West monsoons that drenched us with its magic.
+Not the messy flood-at-the hint-of-a-drizzle’ kind of rain that we have here in Chennai, but the unrelenting, joyful South West monsoons that drenched us with its magic.

 And songs.
 Songs that seem so inextricably linked to my past, and conjure up such vivid memories on occasion, that they make my eyes brim with nostalgia for ‘the way we were’.

-“Take away this wealth, this fame as wellFrom the Ghazal (Translated from the original in Urdu)
+Take away this wealth, this fame as wellFrom the Ghazal (Translated from the original in Urdu)